pronebird/zip-wrapper/README.md

 The following options are available:

-* `excludeRoot` -- Whether compressed directory should be a root entry of ZIP file.
-Defaults to false.
+* `target` -- The target directory to compress.
+(Required).
-* `target` -- The target directory.
+* `excludeRoot` -- By default, the target directory is added to the root of ZIP archive.
+Pass true to place target directory contents at the root of ZIP archive.
+(Default: false).